noah710/magenta-apple-23463/content/posts/airlab-spring2020.md

 I was recruited to build out (1) Docker infrastructure for the team's existing codebase, but I took on more responsibility and filled the gaps where needed.
 (2) I worked closely with each of the 3 subteams to build out deployment pipelines and startup scripts that enabled streamlined development and smooth deployments in competition.
 While owning my teams infrastructure was my main responsibility, I also volunteered to (3) create our object detection neural networks.

 1. Developed Docker infrastructure for our codebase and deployment pipelines for our drones and ground robots
-2. Identified automatable workflows and automated deployments, startup, error checking & correcting and data collection
+2. Identified automatable workflows and automated: deployments, mission launching, error checking & correcting and data collection
 3. Trained YOLOv3 neural networks to detect competition artifacts, and created streamlined process for training on the Airlab's cloud-based cluster computer

 ## Competition